I can’t find nothing more romantic that a young boy or girl who starts a career in Theatre.

 4) During the Teatro Diego Fabbri 2012-2013 season I was sitting side by side with a woman who used her mobile during all the 8 shows.
 Is it possible that she didn’t like any of them?!?
 So why didn’t she stay at home???
 I didn’t know what to say and I let her doing so, but I had very bad thoughts against her damn mobile…

-5) Italian audiences applaude every 10 minutes.
+5) Italian audiences applaude every 10 minutes as the most famous actor enters.
 I can’t stand it.

 Other thoughts will follow… maybe…